Manufacturing and coding onto face masks

 Respirators (particle-filtering half masks and FFP masks)

-Filtering facepiece (FFP) masks are mostly used to protect the wearer and work by filtering harmful substances and viruses from the air they breathe in.
-Depending on the respiratory filter used, a respirator can protect both the wearer and others.
-These masks are categorised as FFP1, FFP2, or FFP3 based on the filter performance.
-Respirators are a form of personal protection equipment (PPE) and are therefore subject to the legal requirements of the EU PPE Regulation 2016/425.
+Particle-filtering half masks and FFP masks are predominantly employed to safeguard the wearer by filtering out hazardous substances and viruses from the air they inhale.
+The level of protection varies depending on the respiratory filter utilized, and certain respirators can offer protection to both the wearer and those in close proximity.
+These masks fall into categories FFP1, FFP2, or FFP3 based on their filter performance.
+As a type of personal protective equipment (PPE), respirators are subject to the legal stipulations outlined in the EU PPE Regulation 2016/425.

 Coding requirements for medical-grade face masks

-Surgical face masks are defined as Class 1 medical devices int eh Medical Devices Directive (93/42/EEC, MDD) – a product that is worn on the body.
-The currently applicable MDD Directive will be replaced by the Medical Device Regulation 2017/745 on 26/05/2021, with a transition period for CLass 1 medical devices until 26/06/2025.
+Surgical face masks fall under the classification of Class 1 medical devices according to the Medical Devices Directive (93/42/EEC, MDD) – a product intended to be worn on the body.
+The current MDD Directive will be replaced by the Medical Device Regulation 2017/745 on 26/05/2021, with a transition period for Class 1 medical devices until 26/06/2025.

-When manufacturing particle-filtering half masks, also known as FFP masks, you must meet the requirements of the EU PPE Regulation (2016/425) and particle filter standard EN 149.
-As part of personal protection equipment, they provide protection for the wearer and others, depending on the filter.
-In countries such as the UK and the USA, this kind of mask also refers to the familiar N95 masks, named for the fact that they filter out at least 95% of tested microparticles.
+In the production of particle-filtering half masks, commonly referred to as FFP masks, it is essential to adhere to the stipulations of the EU PPE Regulation (2016/425) and the particle filter standard EN 149.
+Classified as personal protective equipment, these masks offer varying degrees of protection for both the wearer and those in close proximity, contingent on the specific filter used.
+In regions like the UK and the USA, this type of mask is synonymous with N95 masks, denoting their capacity to filter out a minimum of 95% of tested microparticles.

-These masks must be coded with the following, in a permanent, easily legible and visible manner:
+These masks should be marked with the following information in a permanent, easily readable, and visible manner:

-• Indicate whether it is reusable (R) or for single-use (NR = Non-Reuseable)
+5. Indication of reusability (R) or for single-use (NR = Non-Reusable)

 Labelling requirements for FFP masks

-Respirators must undergo a type test according to the appropriate standard, conducted by a testing and certification centre.
-In addition, a conformity declaration must be produced according to the applicable standards, If you are planning to market FFP masks as medical devices that are subject to the PPE Regulation, the respirators will also be subject to the Medical Device Regulation.
+Respirators must undergo a type test as per the relevant standard, carried out by an accredited testing and certification center.
+Additionally, a conformity declaration needs to be prepared in accordance with the applicable standards.
+If your aim is to market FFP masks as medical devices regulated by the PPE Regulation, the respirators will also be subject to the Medical Device Regulation.

-As a partner to numerous medical device and PPE manufacturers, our team are on hand to help and advise you when determining and applying the appropriate coding solution for your production.
-We understand the potential pitfalls and focus on finding a solution that is adapted to your needs.
-Our portfolio in the most varied of coding technologies means we can offer you the technology best suited to your business, enabling you to comply with the legal coding requirements for medical-grade masks.
-Domino is a member of the European Printing Ink Association (EuPIA) and develops its own inks manufactured according to Good Manufacturing Practice (GMP)
+As a partner to numerous medical device and PPE manufacturers, our team is ready to assist and guide you in determining and implementing the appropriate coding solution for your production.
+We are well aware of potential challenges and prioritize finding a tailored solution that meets your requirements.
+With a diverse portfolio in various coding technologies, we can provide you with the technology that best suits your business, ensuring compliance with the legal coding requirements for medical-grade masks.
+Domino is a proud member of the European Printing Ink Association (EuPIA) and develops its own inks following Good Manufacturing Practice (GMP).

 Maintain compliance in your production while boosting efficiency!